ensoft/about/README.md

 ## "Run the Internet"?

-Especially in this time of COVID-19, the Internet underpins everything we do.
+The Internet underpins everything we do.
 It's how we learn, play, work, relax, connect, even fall in love.

 But the Internet doesn't build itself, and it has to evolve rapidly.